mlavergn/styleguide/README.md

 ## Foreword

-These guides represent best practices refined over decades experience at top technology companies including Oracle, Apple, and Disney.
+These guides is the culmination of best practices gleaned over decades experience at technology companies including Oracle, Apple, and Disney.
 Having participated on projects in C / C++ / SQL / PL/SQL / Java / Python / JavaScript / Go / TypeScript / Objective-C and Swift, for user bases ranging from dozens to over a billion, running on hardware ranging from mobiles to mainframes.
-We have professionally encountered an endless variety of coding styles, development strategies, and organizational requirements.
+We have first hand experience with an endless variety of coding styles, development strategies, and organizational requirements.

 These documents will not be a one-size-fits-all; legacy code, language paradigms, organizational constraints, development team makeup, all preclude the existence of a single strategy.
 Rather, these guides serve as a blueprint for what wd have seen work best in most scenarios.

-## GRUNT Principal
+## GRUNT Principals

+*Readable means reliable - Rob Pike*

 Following the recommendations presented should result in code that is: